 “Cisco is the lead in most of the market segments they have products in,” he says.

 “We have some new programmes and volume plays which will be in the New Zealand market in the upcoming months.

-“In addition, we will have a number of technical business development managers focused on the four architectural areas, being data centre, networking, security and unified communications.”
+“In addition, we will have a number of technical business development managers focused on the four architectural areas, being data center, networking, security and unified communications.”

 Rosenberg says security will be a big focus area, as it is curently a growth market.

-“Also, a refresh of the data centre, Meraki around cloud and traditional networking.
+“Also, a refresh of the data center, Meraki around cloud and traditional networking.